Will there be another lockdown in 2022?

 As part of those measures, Britons are currently again being ordered to wear face masks in shops, cinemas, theatres and places of worship and on public transport and to work from home order where possible.

-The government has further revised its approach to vaccine booster jabs, planning to make them available to all over-18s by the end of December and halving the amount of time between second and third injections from six months to three, all in the hope of staving off the feared “tidal wave” of infections we are already beginning to see.
+The government has further revised its approach to vaccine booster jabs, making them available to all over-18s and halving the amount of time between second and third injections from six months to three, all in the hope of staving off the feared “tidal wave” of infections we are already beginning to see.

 Some form of “Plan C” - a circuit-breaker, or tighter restrictions - could be necessary if Omicron starts to disrupt the NHS but there is clearly little political appetite for a fourth national lockdown.